 Other factors to consider

-- Early on in your career, you may have other priorities such as saving for a car, travelling, or saving for a home loan deposit.
+- Early on in your career, you may have other priorities such as travelling, or saving for a car or home loan deposit.

-- A car loan, credit card, home loan or any other debt usually has higher interest rates and compounds more quickly over time than your student loan.
+- A car loan, credit card, buy now pay later (BNPL), personal loan, home loan or any other debt usually has higher interest rates and compounds more quickly over time than your student loan.
 So, if your situation is that you have other debts, you should consider paying these off first.